rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 Before provisioning a new cluster, be sure that you have already installed Rancher on a device that accepts inbound network traffic.
 This is required in order for the cluster nodes to communicate with Rancher.
 If you have not already installed Rancher, please refer to the [installation documentation](../../../../getting-started/installation-and-upgrade/installation-and-upgrade.md) before proceeding with this guide.

-Rancher supports Windows using Calico or Flannel as the network provider.
+Rancher supports Windows using Calico as the network provider.

-There are two network options: [**Host Gateway (L2bridge)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#host-gw) and [**VXLAN (Overlay)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan).
-The default option is **VXLAN (Overlay)** mode.

-For **Host Gateway (L2bridge)** networking, it's best to use the same Layer 2 network for all nodes.
-Otherwise, you need to configure the route rules for them.
-For details, refer to the [documentation on configuring cloud-hosted VM routes.](network-requirements-for-host-gateway.md#cloud-hosted-vm-routes-configuration) You will also need to [disable private IP address checks](network-requirements-for-host-gateway.md#disabling-private-ip-address-checks) if you are using Amazon EC2, Google GCE, or Azure VM.

-For **VXLAN (Overlay)** networking, the [KB4489899](https://support.microsoft.com/en-us/help/4489899) hotfix must be installed.
-Most cloud-hosted VMs already have this hotfix.

 If you are configuring DHCP options sets for an AWS virtual private cloud, note that in the `domain-name` option field, only one domain name can be specified.
 According to the DHCP options [documentation:](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html)